 The near future.
 Freeman Dyson disagrees with me.
 He should.
 In our first discussion in August of 1978 (in his office at the Institute for Advanced Studies), I did not know about his work to establish the mathematics of renormalization.
 The whole concept will be reopened in light of the 202 notations.
 In so doing, our studies of the finite-infinite relation-and-dynamics can be re-engaged in what I anticipate will be significant ways.
 More…

 My next task is to study that history to see if there could be a normalization independent of concepts of space and time yet reflective of all the work (both mathematics and physics) regarding higher dimensions.
-Within the context of our exponential universe, the first 64 notations may just add new flavors and special light on some of those old discussions, i.e. superstring theory and its 10 or 11 spacetime dimensions.
+The first 64 notations may just add new flavors and special light on some of those old discussions, i.e. superstring theory and its 10 or 11 spacetime dimensions.

 A geometry of imperfection and probability come out of our studies of the pentastar (five tetrahedrons sharing a common centerpoint) and the icosahedron (twenty tetrahedrons sharing a common centerpoint).
 It appears that these same geometries are also responsible for quantum fluctuations.
 In the study of each notation and how each notation is necessarily derivative of the prior, we will continue to study the nature of these fluctuations.
 More…

 This Quiet Expansion is a clear alternative to big bang cosmology.
 Although leading academics around the world have discounted the big bang theory, a clear alternative has yet to be accepted by their industry.
 Here is my proposed alternative based on the simplest math.
 More.
 And more.

 - A little mini-index of the most current work

 - Our chart of the universe